Wearing a mask is recommended at some locations throughout the Grand Strand. Find COVID-19 information and resources.

 Daniel W. Hoppe

-Daniel W. Hoppe, Jr. is the Director of the Distance Learning Institute (DLi) at Horry Georgetown Technical College (HGTC).
-He has spent the last 20 years dedicated to higher education and nonprofit management.
-Dan has focused his efforts on distance/online education, professional development/ training, strategic planning, change management, alumni development, marketing and fundraising.
+Daniel W. Hoppe, Jr. is the Executive Director of Academic Services and Professional Development at Horry Georgetown Technical College (HGTC).
+He has spent the last 23 years dedicated to higher education and nonprofit management.
+Dan has focused his efforts on distance/online education, professional development/ training, strategic planning, change management, alumni development, marketing, and fundraising.
 Dan holds a Bachelor of Education from the University of Toledo, a Master of Arts in Organizational Management and Strategic Planning from Spring Arbor University and is currently completing a Doctorate of Education in Leadership Studies at Bowling Green State University (ABD).
 He is also a proud graduate of Leadership Grand Strand Class XXXIX.

-In our community, Dan serves as the Vice President of the St. James High School Choir Boosters, President of the Gates II HOA and the Assistant Director of the Carolina Hitmen and Carolina Sharpshooters Lacrosse Programs.
+In our community, Dan has served as the Accountability Chair for the Multiplying Good Grand Strand Advisory Board, President of the St. James High School Choir Boosters, President of the Gates II HOA and the Assistant Director of the Carolina Hitmen and Carolina Sharpshooters Lacrosse Programs.
 He has been a youth baseball coach with the Surfside Beach Youth Sports Association and a lacrosse coach for both The Hitmen and Sharpshooters.
-When Dan is not working or volunteering, he is a Disney fanatic, planning Disney vacations for friends and families or visiting the Disney parks or cruises with his family.
+When Dan is not working or volunteering, he loves to grill and smoke on one of his 3 Char-Griller grills and is a Disney fanatic, planning Disney vacations for friends and families or visiting the Disney parks or cruises with his family.

 Santana was a member of Leadership Grand Strand Class XXXVIII (38) where she held positions such as chair of YLA, Youth Leadership Academy, and co-chair of her Ann DeBock group.